Tracking U.S. gaming legislation is a little like tracking weather fronts: it’s fast-moving, hyper-local, and the forecast changes daily.

 📊 Status: Failed

 📝 Summary: Another effort to legalize sports betting has come up short in the Georgia General Assembly.
 Members of the Georgia House of Representatives did not pass two online sports betting-related measures in Atlanta.
-That effectively kills chances for legal sports betting in one of the largest unregulated markets, four weeks before the end of the state's legislative session.
-(March 7, 2025)
+That effectively killed chances for legal sports betting in one of the largest unregulated markets.
+Georgia lawmakers are reviving the gambling debate in the fall, with proposals for sports betting and casinos gaining momentum ahead of 2026.
+(Sept.
+2, 2025)

 Hawaii